radar/ryanbigg.com/recruiters/index.markdown

 title: Recruiters
 ---

 Hello!
 You probably have been sent this page because you're a recruiter.
+A mass-mailing recruiter too, probably.
+The worst kind.

 <a href='http://ryanbigg.com/about-me'>My "About me" page</a> has this paragraph: